canonical/opensearch-operator/README.md

 ```

 Configure the system settings required by [OpenSearch](https://opensearch.org/docs/2.6/opensearch/install/important-settings/),
 we'll do that by creating and setting a [`cloudinit-userdata.yaml` file](https://juju.is/docs/olm/juju-model-config) on the model.
+As well as setting some kernel settings on the host machine.
 ```
 cat <<EOF > cloudinit-userdata.yaml
 cloudinit-userdata: |